Income Pages

 Yes

 See also: the home mortgage tax deduction and various deductions to claim for home improvements.
-Since your home is like an investments, home improvements increase the value of your asset and some may even be tax deductible.
+Since your home is like an investment, home improvements increase the value of your asset, and some may even be tax deductible.

 Capital Loss Deduction